 To begin, the team met with faculty and student groups to discuss the upcoming SACSCOC reaffirmation and gathered suggestions and ideas about the QEP.
 Their responses were tabulated and categorized into 15 topics.
 The most popular suggestions fell under the category of “teamwork and interprofessionalism in practice,” yielding a 53 percent response.

 “The majority of respondents indicated that focusing our student learning objectives on the development of applied interprofessional teamwork skills would make for an outstanding next QEP at MUSC,” said Borckardt.

 Borckardt and his team worked to build on strategies and initiatives within established programs like the campuswide interprofessional course IP710 and a new course rollout; the TeamSTEPPS evaluation tools; Interprofessional Education Collaborative; and also through the 2017 Interprofessional Day activities.

 Borckardt, under the Office of Interprofessional Initiatives, established a webpage to explain the QEP process, create a timeline to show progress, show measurements and data, list committees and participants and be a resource for the MUSC community.

 Last May, Borckardt and his team were visited by a member of the SACSCOC to evaluate MUSC’s QEP progress.
-“This visit re-emphasized how other institutions were already moving in the inteprofessional direction and that interprofessional teamwork is the future of health care,” said Borckardt.
-“He confirmed that what MUSC’s is doing with inteprofessional training is meaningful and that we’re doing it well.”
+“This visit re-emphasized how other institutions were already moving in the interprofessional direction and that interprofessional teamwork is the future of health care,” said Borckardt.
+“He confirmed that what MUSC’s is doing with interprofessional training is meaningful and that we’re doing it well.”